nicoespeon/talk-how-to-change-untested-code/slides/00-draft.md

-Core message: use approval tests to put existing code under tests quickly without understanding it.
+- Core message: use approval tests to put existing code under tests quickly without understanding it.

+## Intro

 Who is working with existing code?
 Who is working with existing code that you didn't wrote?
 Who is working with existing code that you didn't wrote and is not tested?

+## Stories

 Let me tell you a story of 2 teams.